henriquedjordan/henriquedjordan/README.md

-<p align="left">Software Developer.
-My mission is to create solutions where the user is the protagonist!</p>
+<p align="left">Firmware Developer.
+My mission is to build secure and efficient solutions for the real world.</p>

 &nbsp;